 - 2. Encourage studies on therapeutics for individuals with Down syndrome, particularly those targeted toward cognition, to include measurements of impact of therapeutic use over time.
-Because the progression of cognitive decline in different stages of dementia is not linear, such medications may have differential efficacy.
+For example, additional evidence is needed on outcomes of surgical and other treatments for obstructive sleep apnea, use of stimulant and non-stimulant medications in children with Down syndrome and other conditions (attention deficit disorder, autism spectrum disorder), or mental health conditions.
 Review the scientific rationale for the use of existing treatments, including alternative medicine, to evaluate their safety and efficacy specifically for people with Down syndrome.
 Also consider working with the National Center for Advancing Translational Sciences at the NIH on potentially repurposing drugs for use in the Down syndrome population.
 (Status: In progress.) - 3.
-Review findings from clinical trials of vitamin E and antioxidants in individuals with Alzheimer's disease and/or Down syndrome, and evaluate whether the function of brain circuits involved in cognition is enhanced.
+Review findings from clinical trials of vitamin E, antioxidants, and other dietary approaches or nutritional supplements in individuals with Alzheimer's disease and/or Down syndrome, and evaluate whether the function of brain circuits involved in cognition is enhanced.
+Also consider using these approaches for prevention studies in these populations.
 (Status: In progress.) - 4.
-Test drugs, such as immunologic agents like anti-amyloids, already in use for the treatment of Alzheimer's disease, in mouse and other models of Down syndrome to determine their effects on amyloid deposits and cognition.
+Test drugs, such as immunologic agents like anti-amyloids, already in use for the treatment of Alzheimer's disease, in mouse and other models of Down syndrome to determine their effects on amyloid deposition and cognition.
 (Status: In progress.) - 5.
 Investigate the impact of early intervention or infant stimulation on the psychomotor and cognitive development of children with Down syndrome.
 (Status: In progress.) - 6.
-Consider developing Funding Opportunities to support projects on understanding and improving sensory and motor skills in individuals with Down syndrome, paying particular attention to whether and how sensory structures (i.e., eyes, nose, mouth) are altered in persons with Down syndrome.
-(Status: In progress.) - 7.
-Identify effective interventions and educational strategies to help children with Down syndrome process available linguistic input, with the goal of matching children to therapies best suited to their profiles.
+Explore projects to understand and improve sensory and motor skills in individuals with Down syndrome, paying particular attention to whether and how sensory organ structure and function (e.g., vision, smelling, hearing, breathing, swallowing) are altered in persons with Down syndrome.
+(Status: In progress.)

+- 7. Identify effective interventions and educational strategies, including the role of learning sign language early in life, to help children with Down syndrome process available linguistic input and enhance their communication skills, with the goal of matching children to therapies best suited to their profiles.
 Determine the possible influence of race, ethnicity, and culture on language development in children with Down syndrome.
 (Status: In progress.) - 8.
 Explore new intervention research, including behavioral supports, for use in family, school, and residential environments to help individuals with Down syndrome enhance learning, increase physical fitness and maintain healthy weight, and improve quality of life.
 Explore ways to disseminate successful interventions to various community settings.
 (Status: In progress.) - 9.
-Examine the impact of Down syndrome on families and schools, such as how families react to children with Down syndrome, and on whether integrated schooling has beneficial effects compared to programs that separate children with Down syndrome from typically developing peers.
+Examine the impact of Down syndrome on families and schools, such as how families (including siblings) may react to having family members with Down syndrome, and on whether integrated schooling has beneficial effects compared to programs that separate children with Down syndrome from typically developing peers.
 (Status: In progress.) - 10.
 Further develop cross-disciplinary collaborations and public-private partnerships, as needed, to test and support evidence-based educational, pharmaceutical, and other therapeutic interventions for individuals with Down syndrome, taking appropriate ethical considerations into account.
-(Status: In progress.)

-11. Develop and continue to expand the NIH website with information on Down syndrome and related research, including user-friendly information relevant to both the research and family communities, pending clinical trials, and funding opportunities.
-The page should also include links to information about up-to-date diagnosis and treatment guidelines adopted by nationally recognized professional societies.
+(Status: In progress.) - 11.
+Develop and continue to expand the NIH website with information on Down syndrome and related research, including user-friendly information relevant to the research, clinician, and family communities, pending clinical trials, and funding opportunities.
+The site should also include links to information about up-to-date diagnosis and treatment guidelines adopted by nationally recognized professional societies.
 (Status: Completed and ongoing.
 See http://downsyndrome.nih.gov.)